 Summer, yep, summer break is one of my favorite times to help my students build and strengthen their executive functioning skills.

-I often hear parents worry that without homework or school activities it will be difficult to maintain or build on executive functioning skills.
+We often hear parents worry that without homework or school activities it will be difficult to maintain or build on executive functioning skills.
 On the contrary, summer can be a great time to continue to build executive functioning skills!

 Executive functioning skills include time management, initiation, organization and flexibility.
 We all use and need these skills to be successful in our daily lives, not just when school is in session.
 Summer can be a great time to focus in on executive functioning skills without all of the added stress and activities of the school year.
-There are five ways that I love to build executive functioning skills during the summer:
+There are five ways that we love to build executive functioning skills during the summer:

 1. Getting Household Chores and Routines Down Pat

-Many students are overloaded during the school year with homework, projects, sports and extra-curricular activities and I often hear parents lament that messy bedrooms, dirty laundry and unloaded dishwashers are a challenge.
+Many students are overloaded during the school year with homework, projects, sports and extra-curricular activities and we often hear parents lament that messy bedrooms, dirty laundry and unloaded dishwashers are a challenge.
 From September through June, school is a priority and chores often fall to the wayside.
 Taking time to create and learning to stick to a household chore routine during the summer makes it much easier when school comes back around because these chore and household routines have become second nature.